David Archuleta: Personal life

-Since 2015, Archuleta has resided in Nashville, Tennessee.
+From 2015 to 2025, Archuleta resided in Nashville, Tennessee.
+He has since relocated to Los Angeles, California.

+When Archuleta was 21, he volunteered for two years as a full-time missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) and was assigned to serve in Chile.

 In June 2021, Archuleta came out as a member of the LGBTQ community.
 In an interview published in November 2022, Archuleta described himself as queer.
 He said that after he was able to accept his sexuality within his own spirituality, he spoke with LDS Church leaders about the religion's views on being queer.
 He said the conversations were pointless and made him feel defeated.
 He described his relationship with the church as "very complicated".
 He said that at one point, he considered suicide, figuring that God would more readily forgive him for committing suicide compared to being queer.
 He also noted that, before his coming out in 2021, he had an anxiety attack while on a date with his then-fiancée and called off his engagement to her soon afterwards.
 Archuleta said he had also been engaged to women several times previously.

-In June 2023, Archuleta stated that he is no longer a participating member of the LDS Church.
+In June 2023, Archuleta stated that he is no longer a member of the LDS Church.
+His mother and other family members also left the LDS Church in support of his decision.

 In 2024, Archuleta further clarified his sexuality as gay and demisexual.
 In August 2025, he stated that he is queer, dating men mostly, but "still open to meeting girls".

+In his 2026 memoir Devout, Archuleta writes that a therapist suggested he may have scrupulosity, a religious subtype of obsessive-compulsive disorder.
+He also experiences anxiety attacks.